Why Insurance Products Provide Better Retirement Solutions Than Bonds

 Using the guaranteed lifetime income annuity reduces the volatility in the portfolio While increasing the median after-tax wealth of a retirement solution is important, so is reducing the volatility of the downside scenarios.
 The guaranteed lifetime income annuity is able to improve upon this significantly over the use of taxable bonds.
 This is due to the fact that the value of a stock-bond portfolio can reduce to $0 and fail to produce any retirement income portfolio at all for the client from that point forward.

 We can measure this reduction in downside volatility by looking at the Sortino ratio in each of the scenarios.
-From the table above we can see that for the 70/30 portfolio the Sortino ratio increases by 152% from 1.95 to 4.94 when the guaranteed lifetime income annuity is used instead of the bond allocation.
+From the table above we can see that for the 70/30 portfolio the Sharpe ratio increases by 54.65% from 0.86 to 1.33 when the guaranteed lifetime income annuity is used instead of the bond allocation.

 It’s worth noting that most guaranteed lifetime income annuities are commissionable.
 This means that there is no ongoing fee as there would be with an advisor.
 The results shown in the table account for the fact that the commission to the agent has already been paid.